stanfordjournalism/stanford-progj-2022/exercises/bash_drill.md

 Open a terminal.

+> Below is working code.
+Lines that start with `#` are code comments
+> (i.e. they will not be executed).

 ```
+# Unix is profound
+whoami

-# The most fundamental question: Where am I?
+# Where am I?
+You're in your home directory!
 pwd

-# Do you have a Desktop?
+# What dirs/files do you see?
 ls

-# Create the Desktop, just in case
+# Let's create a code directory
+mkdir code

+# What happens if you try to create it again?
+mkdir code

+# Be more forgiving (commands have flags!)
-mkdir ~/Desktop
+mkdir -p code

+# What is that flag all about?
+Are there other options?
+man mkdir # or you can use the Internet

+# Hit "q" to exit out of the manual for mkdir!

+# The manual can be quite long for some commands
+man find

+# Don't forget to hit "q" to exit the manual!

+# OK, back to our previously scheduled program...

-# Navigate to Desktop
+# Navigate to the code directory
-cd ~/Desktop
+cd code

 # Print working directory
 pwd